blkpvnthr/DIAMOND_HANDS/README.md

 ## 📘 Git Push & Pull Instructions

 ## 🧭 Prerequisites
-- Git is installed on your machine.
+- Git is installed on your machine.<br>
 On Windows:
 Download from <a href='https://git-scm.com'>git.com</a> and run the installer.
 On macOS: